lvgl/lvgl/docs/overview/event.rst

        }
    }

-.. _events_codes:

 Event codes
 ***********

-The event codes can be grouped into these categories: - Input device events - Drawing events - Other events - Special events - Custom events
+The event codes can be grouped into these categories:

+- Input device events
+- Drawing events
+- Other events
+- Special events
+- Custom events

 All objects (such as Buttons/Labels/Sliders etc.) regardless their type receive the *Input device*, *Drawing* and *Other* events.